LucasCur/MarkdownCanvas/README.md

 # Markdown Canvas

-This is a simple Markdown editor built with Node.js, Express, and Markdown-it.
-It allows users to write Markdown text and see the rendered HTML output in real-time.
+A markdown editor built with Node.js, Express, and Markdown-it.
+It allows users to write markdown text and see the rendered HTML output in real-time.

 ## Installation